10 Easy Tips to Select Water Filters

 8. Charts of effectiveness provide some input.
 But don’t overly rely on them, either.
 Water chemistry is very complex and things vary over time.

-9. Don’t buy filters that waste a lot of water.
+9. Don’t buy filters that waste a lot of water when there are good solutions available that don’t waste water.
 An occasional backwash might be okay.
 In this era of drought and threats to our water supplies, wasting large percentages of water isn’t okay.
-You can get top filtration without wasting water.
+In most situations, you can get top filtration without backwashing.

-10. Don’t buy filters that remove all of the trace elements that the body needs.
+10. Don’t buy filters that remove all of the trace elements that the body needs when there are solutions available that don’t do that.
 Systems that take them out and then put some back are better than not at all.
 But why do it wrong and then try to undo the damage?
 You can get top filtration without removing essential minerals.

 - Use your intuition.
 You will not understand all the complexities of water and water filtration in a couple of week’s research on the internet.
 Yes, get a sense of what is going on, but don’t kid yourself that you’ll understand all the complexities.
-With a background in water filtration and over 12+ years running Friends of Water, we are still learning every week.
+With a background in water filtration and running Friends of Water since 2006, we are still learning every week.
 You are selecting a vendor, not just a filter.